 Vanessa.

 Vanessa had spent the afternoon at the house while Ethan was out.
-She had floated in as she always did—perfume first, then complaints, then shopping bags, then the assumption that everyone in the building existed to ease her passage through it.
-Ethan had called her “intense” to friends, “high-maintenance” to himself, and “complicated” when he wanted to excuse things he should have named more honestly.
+She had drifted in the way she always did — perfume first, then shopping bags, then complaints, then that polished certainty that everyone in the room existed to make her life run more smoothly.
+Ethan had called her intense to friends, high-maintenance to himself, and complicated when he wanted to excuse things he should have named more honestly.

 He had never called her cruel.